andersy005/xdev-projects/projects/construction/projspec_repo2singularity.md

 - Managing a server attached to an HPC is not going to be popular from sys admins (though this opinion is changing in the HPC world)
 - Provisioning resources requires waiting in a job queue.

-Despite these challenges, there's hope that we can re-purpose some key pieces of binderhub, and be able to get *binderhub like functionality on HPC*.
+Despite these challenges, there's hope that we can re-purpose some key pieces of BinderHub, and be able to get *BinderHub-like functionality on HPC*.
 [Yuvi Panda](https://github.com/yuvipanda) suggested breaking BinderHub down into two components:

 1. Dynamic image building from a git repository.
 One way to accomplish this on an HPC system is to swap Docker with some HPC compatible container/image builder.
 For example [Singularity](https://github.com/hpcng/singularity), [Shifter](https://github.com/NERSC/shifter), [Charliecloud](https://github.com/hpc/charliecloud).
 2. Launching an interactive web application from inside the image.
 This involves some work on JupyterHub's side.